PaNOSC-ViNYL/ase/doc/ase/atoms.rst

 E.g. :meth:`~Atoms.get_positions` return N * 3 numbers,
 :meth:`~Atoms.get_atomic_numbers` return N integers.

-*These methods return copies of the internal arrays, it is thus safe to modify the returned arrays.*
+*These methods return copies of the internal arrays.
+It is thus safe to modify the returned arrays.*

 .. list-table::